DenkoProg/scientific-rag/README.md

 ### 4. Ask Questions!

 Try example queries:
-- "What are the main approaches to quantum error correction?"
+- "What are quantum error correction approaches?"
-- "How do systems enable precise gene editing?"
-- "Explain plasma confinement mechanisms in tokamaks"
+- "What is plasma confinement in tokamaks?"
-- "What role do protein folding dynamics play in neurodegenerative diseases?"
+- "When is DNA denaturation?"

 ## 📖 Usage Guide